6035/fa19/phase-3/README.md

 call printf  // we are entering the function while %rsp is NOT 16-byte aligned
 ```

 Recall that every `pushq` decrements the stack pointer by 8 bytes.
 This maintains the invariant that `%rsp` is 8-byte aligned at all times, but not necessarily 16-byte aligned.
-This will often cause segfaults.
+So if you encounter foreign functions that require 16-byte alignment and your stack pointer is not 16-byte aligned, __IT MAY SEGFAULT__.

 For now, let's use the following strategy to mitigate this problem:
 > maintain an invariant that your `%rsp % 16 = 0` __AT ALL TIMES__